bucs110a0fall21/final-project-puzzlers/README.md

 ### Back End Specialist - Young Seo Hur

 The back end specialist wrote much of the data classes representing state, location, and behaviour.
 I drew the sketch of the classes and their purposes and relationships as well as the GUI design plan illustration.
 Lastly, I was the main debugger as well as functionality improver as I added and improved code to run the characters' movements, start menu, gameover screen, and buttons more smoother and accurately.
+Worked with software lead in the data permanence feature: storing and reading data, displaying on game over screen and debugging.

 ## Testing *(Software Lead)*
-* << Describe your testing strategy for your project. >>
+* Integrated each feature individually into the controller to pinpoint what was wrong in the event of an error.
+Also utilized the ATP to ensure that the feature implemented was the correct feature intended.
-    * << Example >>
+    * For example, if the timer function was to be implemented, first the timer would be tested to see if it worked (as a timer of course) and then when that was confirmed, it would be tested to see if it displayed on the screen correctly.

 * Your ATP